 "I can’t speak highly enough of the work of the team at AOSG.
 Timely, professional and discrete.
 One of the best going around!"

 T.S ~ Legal, Sunshine Coast

 “I suspected there was a breach of one of my social media accounts.
 I contacted AOSG and their cyber security team was able to fix my problem.
 Although it was small, they treated my case as a high priority.
 Thank you!
 I would recommend AOSG for any social media or cyber security issues”

 K.M - Brisbane

-Rafe and the team at AOSG were extremely helpful in assisting a client involved in a protracted and complicated family law matter.
+"The team at AOSG were extremely helpful in assisting a client involved in a protracted and complicated family law matter.
 As a corporate investigation company with a focus on international investigations and the travel insurance sector, AOSG provide a client-focused approach to their service delivery.
 We found AOSG to be professional and that they take all of their matters very seriously.
-We are very appreciative of their recent support and there surveillance work assisted in practically giving evidence to the Judge that was able to be viewed in the court room.
+We are very appreciative of their recent support and there surveillance work assisted in practically giving evidence to the Judge that was able to be viewed in the court room."

 J.S legal - Sunshine Coast

 I recently felt the need to engage the services of the AOSG team as I needed help with securing my privacy.
 I felt that my phone was being tapped and that potentially I was being tracked.
 AOSG were incredibly supportive and offered advice to secure up my devices.
 They are also able to check for breaches and bugging.
 I would highly recommend them.